rockstor/rockon-registry/README.md

 Now go to github and open a pull request.
 Thanks!

-## What is the structure of a Rock-On profile file?
+## What is the structure of a Rock-on profile file?

 it's a big mass of JSON with nested objects, arrays and values.